sigmdel/supermini_esp32c3_sketches/README.md

 ## 1. Introduction

-The Super Mini ESP32C3 boards are a small simplified versions of the original Espressif development boards for the ESP32C microcontroller.
-Unlike older Espressif microcontrollers these boards have a RISC-V core.
+The Super Mini ESP32C3 boards are a small simplified versions of the original Espressif development boards for the ESP32-C3 microcontroller.
+Unlike older Espressif microcontrollers, the C3 has a RISC-V core.

+It seems that there is more than one manufacturer of these boards that differ in more or less subtle ways.
+The pin diagram above shows the markings on four boards purchased from a Chinese vendor in late April 2024.
+There are no labels identifying the red power LED to the left of the USB connector and the blue LED under the reset (RST) button.
+There are no other components near the single component between the ESP32-C3 chip and the red ceramic antenna labelled C3.
+Other boards and the [schematic](https://wiki.icbbuy.com/doku.php?id=developmentboard:esp32-c3mini#schematic) have other components which may explain the problems encountered with Wi-Fi connectivity.

 It should be possible to compile each project  in the Arduino IDE and in PlatformIO.

 ## 2. Arduino IDE Notes

 Arduino sketches must have an `.ino` file name extension and must be contained in a directory that has the same name as the Arduino sketch (excluding the extension).
-Consequenty the `01_pin_names` project containts a directory named `pin_names` that in turn contains the Arduino sketch `pin_names.ino`.
-That sketch is basically empty as it is a long comment only.
+Consequently the `01_pin_names` project contains a directory named `pin_names` that in turn contains the Arduino sketch `pin_names.ino`.
+That file is only a long comment.
 This is not a problem because the Arduino IDE will import all source files found in the sketch directory.
 The actual code is in `main.cpp` which is the default name of a PlatformIO project.

 ![Directory tree](images/dir_tree.jpg)